Kotlin/kotlin-by-example/examples/05_stdlib/11_zip.md

 </div>

-1. Define two collections.
+1. Defines two collections.
-2. Zip them into pairs using infix notation.
+2. Merges them into a list of pairs.
+The infix notation is used here.
-3. Zip them concatenating together.
+3. Merges them into a list of String values by the given transformation.